 Wad up a towel and put it in your lap then set your rabbit on top of the towel.
 Sprinkle some talc-free, cornstarch-based baby powder onto your rabbit and work it into her fur with your fingertips, concentrating on the soiled areas.

 To your rabbit, this may feel like a massage.
-You can then use a soft bristle brush to sweep the baby powder and dirt from you’re done.
+You can then use a soft bristle brush to sweep the baby powder and dirt from her fur you’re done.

 Dying Your Rabbits Fur